 The Eu Pet Passport requirements are very simple.
 Below is a page by page information what you need in the EU pet passport

-The Pet Passport is an official document and just like in people’s passport, correction is not allowed.
-If the Vet makes a mistake they need to make another Pet Passport.
+The Pet Passport is an official document and just like with the people’s passport, correction is not allowed.
+If the Vet makes a mistake they need to fill out another Pet Passport.

 - Page marked with Roman I: Owner’s name

 - Page marked with Roman II: The pet’s data.
 Birth date, breed, etc.

 - Page marked with Roman III: The microchip number.
 The date of the microchip implantation must be before or on the same date as the date of the rabies vaccination or else the rabies vaccination is invalid and your pet won’t be allowed into the United Kingdom.

 If the date of the microchip is later then the date of the rabies vaccination, the rabies vaccination becomes invalid and must be repeated and wait 21 days again in order for it to become valid. (yeah, stupid as stupid comes)